Thopterulu/teemo_doing_things/README.md

 This project is made by me for me, if you find it useful it's nice.
 The main goal is to make a command line assistant to help you doing basic actions.

-Teemo doing things is mainly aimed for Linux based OS, but it might have Windows and MacOS support if I like it.
-But it will be developed with the support os the 3 OS in mind.
+Teemo doing things is mainly aimed for Windows & Linux.
+But it will be developed with multiple os support in mind.
 Feel free to complete it.

+## Disclaimer

+This is only for research & educationnal purpose, don't use it in order to do bad things 😅

 ## Teemo will help you